How Much Does a WooCommerce Store Cost in 2026?

-Are you deciding to build on Shopify or WooCommerce and you want to compare costs?
-WooCommerce itself is free, but running a WooCommerce site is not!
+Are you deciding between WooCommerce and Shopify and want to compare costs?
+WooCommerce itself is free, but running a WooCommerce store is not!

 Essential costs